The hearing is your last chance to make sure DTA has the facts supporting your position, including any documents.

 If you believe that DTA is using evidence that is unfair or unreliable—for example, an accusation from an unidentified person—tell the hearing officer that you “object.”
 Objecting may make the hearing officer think twice about relying on this information.
 Also, if you lose the hearing and appeal to court, the court can consider whether the hearing officer made a mistake by admitting the evidence you objected to.

 You have a right to see any information in your DTA case record.
 The DTA case record includes copies of applications and recertifications, DTA notices, verifications DTA got from you, case narratives (notes from workers) and actions related to the fair hearing process.
 106 CMR § 360.300

-- DTA regulations allow DTA to schedule your hearing by telephone 106 C.M.R. § 343.120, but it is current DTA policy not to schedule a telephone hearing unless you ask for one.
-If DTA schedules you for a telephone and you want a face-to-face hearing, call the Division of Hearings right away (617-348-5321 or 800-882-2017) and say you want a face-to-face hearing.
+If DTA schedules you for a telephone hearing and you want a face-to-face hearing, call the Division of Hearings right away (617-348-5321 or 800-882-2017) and say you want a face-to-face hearing.
 If DTA won’t give you a face-to-face hearing, be sure to say on the record at the hearing that you want a face-to-face hearing.

-- The hearing officer must take evidence and decide the issues “de novo” (anew) based on what is presented at the hearing.
+The hearing officer must take evidence and decide certain issues “de novo” (anew) based on what is presented at the hearing.
 See If I have the proofs DTA wanted, should I still ask for a hearing?